SquareFactory/i2-cli/README.md

 This repository contains the official python client for [ISquare](isquare.ai) deploy.
 It is available under the form of python classes which are ready to use in your code, as well as a command-line-interface.
 We currently support inference with image, text & json files, as well as any numpy array or python dictionnary or string, both for input and output.

-The complete documentation for ISquare can be found [here](docs.isquare.ai)
+The complete documentation for ISquare can be found [here](docs.isquare.ai).

 ## Installation

 ### From pip

-TODO when public
+TODO when public.

 ### From source